 For those that do not know what RPM Fusion is, the third-party repository is for RPM-based Linux distributions, including Fedora, RHEL, and CentOS.
 It contains various packages that are not available in the official repositories, such as multimedia codecs, drivers, and other software that is not open-source or free software.

 The RPM Fusion repository is divided into two main categories: RPM Fusion free and RPM Fusion non-free.
-RPM Fusion free contains packages that are either open source or free software, while RPM Fusion non-free includes packages that are not open source or free software but are still distributable.
+RPM Fusion free contains either open source or free software packages, while RPM Fusion non-free includes packages that are not open source or free software but are still distributable.
 Both repositories are entirely free, but RPM Fusion’s non-free includes packages with licensing restrictions that make them unsuitable for inclusion in the Fedora repositories.
-Ultimately, RPM Fusion provides users access to a more extensive selection of software not available in the official repositories.
+Ultimately, RPM Fusion provides users access to a more extensive software selection not available in the official repositories.

 To install Telegram, execute the following command using the dnf package manager.